How Contacts Are Collected

 Automatic Deduplication by Email

-Leenkies uses email-based deduplication to keep your contacts database clean.
-If the same person interacts with your page through multiple channels -- for example, they fill out your contact form on Monday, buy a product on Wednesday, and book an appointment on Friday -- Leenkies does not create three separate contact entries.
-Instead, it recognizes the matching email address and maintains a single contact record for that person.
+Leenkies uses email-based deduplication to keep your contacts clean.
+If the same person submits your contact form on Monday, buys a product on Wednesday, and books an appointment on Friday, Leenkies won't create three separate entries.
+It recognizes the matching email and maintains a single record.

 Contact Metadata

-- Name -- The person's full name as they provided it (in the contact form, during checkout, or during booking).
+- Name -- Full name as provided (in the contact form, during checkout, or during booking).

-- Email -- The email address associated with the interaction.
-This is the primary identifier used for deduplication.
+- Email -- The email address used.
+This is the primary identifier for deduplication.

-- Phone -- The phone number, if provided.
-This field is only populated when the contact form's phone field is enabled and the visitor chose to fill it in.
+- Phone -- Phone number, if provided.
+Only populated when the phone field is enabled and the visitor fills it in.

-- Source -- How this contact was created.
-The source indicates whether the contact came from a contact form submission, a product order, or an appointment booking.
-If a contact has interacted through multiple channels, the source reflects their first interaction.
+- Source -- Whether the contact came from a form submission, product order, or appointment booking.
+If they've interacted through multiple channels, the source reflects their first interaction.

-- Date -- The date and time when the contact was first created (their first interaction with your page).
+- Date -- When the contact was first created.

-This metadata gives you context about each contact at a glance -- you can quickly see who they are, how they found you, and when they first engaged with your business.
+This metadata gives you context at a glance -- who they are, how they found you, and when they first engaged.

 Email Notifications for Contact Form Submissions

-Product orders and appointment bookings also generate their own separate notification emails (order confirmations and booking confirmations), but the contact form notification is specifically designed to alert you to new inquiries and leads.
+Product orders and appointment bookings generate their own separate notifications (order and booking confirmations), but the contact form notification is specifically for new inquiries and leads.

 An email notification showing a new contact form submission with the contact's name, email, and message

 Pro Tip: Set up a filter or label in your email client for Leenkies contact form notifications.
-This helps you prioritize and respond to new inquiries quickly, especially if you receive a high volume of email from other sources.
+This helps you prioritize new inquiries, especially if you get a high volume of email from other sources.